 So, how do you deal with an extraordinary responsibility like an Amelia?
 Well, for the longest time, I couldn’t.
 I was stuck in a vicious, churning cycle of grief.
 My hair was falling out in clumps, my skin was breaking out like a teenager, and I was having anxiety attacks that I was fighting a losing battle to keep at bay.
-I will always struggle with the stress of it all to some extent, but over the past half decade, I’ve learned to cope.
+I will always struggle with the stress of it all to some extent, but over the past 7 years, I’ve learned to cope.

 My biggest piece of advice is to find a support group.
 I cannot stress the importance of this enough.
-It wasn’t until we received Amelia’s diagnosis (2q23.1 Microdeletion Syndrome or MAND, if you’re curious), which is incredibly rare with just 75 cases on the books when she was diagnosed, that I’d even thought to find a support group.
+It wasn’t until we received Amelia’s diagnosis (2q23.1 Microdeletion Syndrome or MAND, if you’re curious, which is incredibly rare with just 75 cases on the books when she was diagnosed), that I’d even thought to find a support group.
 Even then, I wasn’t out looking for one.
 I just happened to stumble on their facebook page, as it was one of just a very small handful of places to gather information about 2q23.
 At that point, I had spent two full years wallowing through that horrible emotional trench A-L-O-N-E. It nearly killed me.
 But it didn’t have to be that way.
 Our support circle has been a lifeline.
-To be frank, I don’t know how I ever survived without them.
+I honestly don’t know how I ever survived without them.
 So, if you haven’t yet connected with others fighting a similar battle, make it a priority.
 If you’re not sure where to look, message me.
 I’d be happy to help.

 Take a good look at your care team.
 Are you spending most of your time bouncing from hospital to hospital and to and from a plethora of therapy sessions?
 Do you really NEED them all?
 I know some really do, and this isn’t somewhere you can negotiate.
 But I see so many (and we were among them) that have a ton of specialists and enough therapists to make your head spin.
 Some are necessary.
 There are some though that aren’t and can be put on hold or cancelled all together.
 In Amelia’s case, we ended up nixing our rounds with neurodelopment as they were simply repeating tests we’d already done a couple of times over to qualify for therapy and weren’t really inputting anything new.
 We spread all her other appointments out as long as we reasonably can.
 Less time in the hospital means less chances of picking up a stray illness.
 Amelia has a wonky immune system so the further we can stay from illness, the better.